zemarchezi/CleanEasy_BeamerTheme/README.md

 ## 📝 License

-This is free and unencumbered software released into the public domain.

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

-For more information, please refer to <https://unlicense.org>
+This project is released under **the Unlicense License**, granting you complete freedom to use, modify, and distribute the template.
+For more details, see the [LICENSE](LICENSE) file.